DynamoDB deserves a real ORM

 Type-checked filter building

-Filter field names and value types are validated against your entity schema.
-Typos and type mismatches fail at compile time.
+Filter field names and value types are validated against your entity definition.
+Typos and type mismatches are compile errors.

 typescript